IvoLimmen/mystart/README.md

 ## Why build something like this?

 I don't know.
 I have a lot of bookmarks and there is no (proper) tooling for it.
+I use Google Bookmarks a lot but there is no nice add-on for both Chrome and Firefox.
+I use Firefox mostly as browser and I also use the bookmarks in the browser a lot.
+But then you suddenly think: I know I found something that I bookmarked.
+But where did I bookmark it in?

+# Features of MyStart

+ * Quick search

+    Searches in title, description, label and url.

+ * Advanced search

+    Specify a single label, part of description, part of title, part of url.

+ * Bookmarklet

+    I copied the one from Google that works with MyStart.

+ * Statistics

+    Added some statistics on source, visits and creation date.

+ * Import

+    MyStart can import from multiple sources.

 # Importing bookmarks